 This applications store more detailed data.
 They require efficiency on transaction (operation) level and integrity.
 For example, the data might be stored in different places, depending on how they are used by the systems.
-On the other hand, decision makers want to see the data at one place and in the form that reflects their view in the world.
-They don’t care how long it takes to store & fetch a millions of transactions, they just want to know when those millions of transactions happened.
+On the other hand, decision-makers want to see the data at one place and in the form that reflects their view in the world.
+They don’t care how long it takes to store & fetch millions of transactions, they just want to know when those millions of transactions happened.

 A relational database is a standard input for this type of analysis is called a star schema.
-A fact table is related to multiple dimensions and this can be represented graphically in a form of a star schema.
+A fact table is related to multiple dimensions and this can be represented graphically in the form of a star schema.
 This type of analysis will support reporting and data forecasting by dimensions for measures in the graphical formats with the help of OLAP cube.

 There are three reasons for adding a cube to your solution:

-- Drill down functionality: –A cube that automatically allows drilling down and up on dimensions with the input data source is an OLAP cube.
+- Drill down functionality: –A cube that automatically allows drilling down and upon dimensions with the input data source is an OLAP cube.

 - Availability of software tools: –Some client software reporting tools will only use an OLAP data source for reporting.
-These tools are designed for multi-dimensional analysis and use MDX query.
+These tools are designed for multi-dimensional analysis and use the MDX query.

-OLAP cube technology take more costing terms for development, learning and project time but will return benefits in fast response time to analyze large amounts of data.
+OLAP cube technology takes more costing terms for development, learning and project time but will return benefits in fast response time to analyze large amounts of data.
 This capability can result in insights that drive actions and decisions that enable very large organizational productivity, cost saving or revenue increasing gains.